After plowing his car into a crowd outside an LA nightclub, the driver was beaten and shot by bystanders, police say

 The crash occurred outside The Vermont Hollywood, where 29-year-old Fernando Ramirez had reportedly been kicked out for being disruptive before police say he intentionally drove his car into the crowd.
 The suspect was dragged out of his car by bystanders and beaten – one person pulled out a gun and shot him “in the lower back,” police said.

 Video footage after the crash showed blood on the street and injured patrons sprawled on the pavement as first responders provided aid, with some victims carried away on stretchers.
-Officials said Saturday seven of the injured were in critical condition.
-Police cordoned off the area as investigators worked to piece together the sequence of events.
+Seven of the injured were in critical condition, officials said Saturday.

 The crowd had gathered outside for valet services, food stands and entry to the nightclub.
 A taco stand and valet podium were among the structures hit, but the venue itself sustained no structural damage, officials said.